 Insignia and Symbols

-Omega Phi Alpha’s colors are dark blue, baby blue, and gold.
-Dark blue represents service, baby blue represents friendship and gold represents leadership.
+Omega Phi Alpha’s colors are dark blue, light blue and gold.
+Dark blue represents service, light blue represents friendship and gold represents leadership.

 The active pin is composed of a large gold diamond-shaped piece on which a smaller diamond-shaped piece is superimposed.
 On the smaller piece, which is dark blue, are the Greek letters that stand for Omega Phi Alpha, and a gold chevron.